 The hardest part about starting over is feeling like you don't know anyone.
-So to remedy that, we create a 1L Community Photo Directory (aka, the "Facebook") every year that contains the photos and titles of all of our faculty, as well as a student-submitted photo of every person in the Class of 2019.
-You'll receive your instructions on how to submit your photo and information from Nate Kenyon, the Director of Marketing and Communications, but for now, here's a snapshot of some of our administrators.
+So to remedy that, we create a 1L Community Photo Directory (aka, the "Facebook") every year that contains the photos and titles of all of our faculty, as well as a student-submitted photo of every person in the Class of 2026.
+You'll receive your instructions on how to submit your photo and information from Nate Kenyon, the Director of Marketing and Communications, but for now, here's a link to our faculty directory.